csmedina/gr-dctk/readme.md

 	cmake ..

+Finish with

 	make
 	sudo make install

-Open the GRC and load the flow graph examples/generic_rx_path.grc, then generate the python code (Press Generatte button).
+To use the GRC, first open the GRC and load the flow graph examples/generic_rx_path.grc, then generate the python code (Press Generatte button).
 Close GRC and open again.

 Try testing the flow examples/bpsk_tx_rx.grc